 The purpose of the course is to address the research process from design of a study through a publishable product.
 Familiarity with the concepts of conducting research, with various research designs, and conformity to the written style requirements of the American Psychological Association are also included.
 Prerequisite: General Psychology (PSY 1113) and Statistical Methods (STAT 3143)

-PSY 3163 Senior Thesis (3 credit hours)
+PSY 3161 Senior Thesis (1 credit hour)